muxy/overlay-app-rig/docs/AppAppearance.md

 values are: `top left`, `top center`, `top right`, `middle left`, `middle right`, `bottom left`, `bottom center` or `bottom right`.

+Your code can, of course, override this setting and choose any display position at runtime.

 ### Popper
 If `window` is set to `popper`, your app's template will be rendered directly to the left or right of the toolbar (depending on its position on-screen).
 This can be used to create a "sub-menu" of